-The identification of the data subject through "reasonable means" is a vague concept that involves a value judgement.
-However, the reference to the state of the art in decoding and/or other similar techniques is usually considered decisive in valuing whether data is truly anonymous or not.
-For instance, coded and encrypted data are to be considered anonymous for the purpose of the EU Data Protection Directive if data cannot be decoded and deencrypted with a reasonable effort.
+The identification of the data subject trough a "reasonable effort" is a vague concept.
+However, the reference to the state of the art in decoding and/or other similar techniques is decisive in assessing whether data is truly anonymous or not.

-In the context of BIRO, the local centres will use pseudonyms for patients IDs and data will be then stripped of their identifier and aggregated: at least n.
-5 patients per cell are to be used.
+In the context of BIRO, the local centres will use pseudonyms for patients IDs and identifiers will be then stripped out of individual records to be consequently aggregated: a minimum of N=5 patients per cell will be used in the worst case scenario as a basis for aggregation.

 As a matter of fact, the BIRO System processes statistical objects, which basically are tables that contain statistical aggregations of local data (arithmetic mean, percentile, variance, linear and logistic regression, bar plot data, histogram data, box pot data, etc), stored as flat text comma delimited files (CSV).

-Hence, there is no possibility, according to the state of the art, to identify, either directly or indirectly, a patient through a reasonable effort.
+Hence, there is no possibility, according to the state of the art, to identify, either directly or indirectly, a patient with a reasonable effort.

-Although the privacy of legal persons, such as the BIRO Centres, does not receive protection within EU and International legislation, the PIA Team acknowledged that the availability of Centres' IDs could pose broader privacy concerns.
-Project's results could reveal information about participating Centres that might jeopardize their reputation.
-Hence, this factor could not positively impact on data sharing and eventually discourage participation in the project.
+Although the privacy of legal persons, such as the BIRO Centres, does not receive protection within EU and International legislation, the PIA Team acknowledged that the availability of Centres' IDs could also pose privacy concerns.
+In this case BIRO results could eventually reveal information about specific Centres, resulting into a possible effect on their reputation.

+Hence, this factor could not positively impact on data sharing and eventually discourage participation to the project.

-Moreover, when dealing with very small Centres, even doctors or patients could be indirectly identified, if specific information is disclosed together with Centres' IDs.
+Moreover, when dealing with very small Centres, even doctors or patients could be indirectly identified, in case specific information is disclosed along with Centres' IDs.